 With some thought, mutual respect, and sensitivity, it’s entirely possible for family members to loan one another money from time to time without it fracturing the relationship.

 If you’re finding yourself in a tight financial spot, consider asking your employer about Payactiv’s Earned Wage Access services and financial wellness tools.
-Instead of asking your friends and family for money, you could access your own earned wages between paychecks to pay for unexpected emergencies.
+Instead of asking your family members for money, you could access your own earned wages between paychecks to pay for unexpected emergencies.
 Access to on-demand pay and a financial management app with saving and budgeting tools, discounts, and free financial counseling can go a long way to putting you on the path to financial freedom.

-© 2022 Payactiv, Inc. All Rights Reserved
+© 2024 Payactiv, Inc. All Rights Reserved

 * The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
-If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 877-747-5862, 24 hours a day, 7 days a week.
+If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 1-877-747-5862, 24 hours a day, 7 days a week.

-**Central Bank of Kansas City is the issuer of the Payactiv Visa Prepaid Card only and does not administer, endorse, nor is liable for the Payctiv App.
+** Central Bank of Kansas City is the issuer of the Payactiv Visa Prepaid Card only and does not administer, endorse, nor is liable for the Payactiv App.

 1 Standard rates for data and messaging may apply from your wireless provider.